 Television is the most popular medium.
-There are two state-run national TVs and six regional channels.
-Many private networks emerged in the post-Mubarak era.
+There are two state-run national TVs, as well as state-run regional and thematic networks.

 Egypt is a big force in satellite TV.
 Most leading Arab pay TV networks have a presence at Media Production City in Cairo.
 Egypt was the first Arab nation to have its own satellite, Nilesat.